 Scholarships: To be eligible for scholarships offered by the School of Kinesiology, students have to have been enrolled in a minimum of 27 credits during the previous year of academic study.

-Student loans: If on student loans, students should inquire with their Enrolment Services Professional (ESP) as to how many credits they need to be enrolled in to be eligible for funding.
+Student loans: If on student loans, students should inquire with their Enrolment Services Advisor (ESA) as to how many credits they need to be enrolled in to be eligible for funding.

 Study Visa: Contact the International House for any questions regarding your Study Visa and its specific requirements.